dgaydukov/cert-aws/sa/files/sa.md

 RAM - helps securely share your resources across AWS accounts or within your Organization.
 Shared resources can't be re-shared.
 To share resources, you create a Resource Share, give it a name, add one or more of your resources to it, and grant access to other AWS accounts.
 Account iam policy & scp applied to shared resource same way they are applied to provisioned resource in that account.
 There are 2 types of sharing:
 * sharing with organization - share resource with whole organization or with OU.
 For this to work master account should enable resource sharing within organization.
 If it's not done you can't share resources with organization, but you can still use individual sharing.
-To enable sharing to to RAM console => setting, and tick `Enable sharing with AWS Organizations`.
+To enable sharing to to `RAM console => setting`, and tick `Enable sharing with AWS Organizations`.
 This would activate sharing for your org.
 * individual sharing - share resource with individual account

 ###### Secrets Manager